natemaia/dk/README.md

 ```
 Other systems should have packages with similar names.

-As mentioned above yaxwm has no key bind support, you'll need a separate
+As mentioned above yaxwm has no keybind support so you'll need a separate
 program like sxhkd to launch programs and control the window manager.
 On an Arch based distro this can be installed using
 ```
 pacman -S sxhkd